AGR 1110 - Introduction to Large Animal Sciences: Handling & Husbandry

 AGR 1160 - Introduction to Agriculture Science

-This class is an overview of Agriculture Industry.
+This class is an overview of the Agriculture Industry.
 Guest lecture presentations, field trips, career research, and industry personnel interviews provide students with real-world examples of the skills and abilities necessary to compete in the world of Agriculture Science.

 AGR 1200 - Agricultural Economics